San Diego Chargers: Air Coryell era (1978–1986)

 In 1978, San Diego hired head coach Don Coryell, who would coach the team until 1986.
 Coryell developed a pass-heavy offensive scheme and philosophy called Air Coryell and also known as the "Coryell offense" or the "vertical offense".
 With Dan Fouts as quarterback, the San Diego Chargers' offense was among the greatest and most exciting passing offenses in National Football League history, setting league and individual offensive records.
 The Chargers led the league in passing yards an NFL record six consecutive years from 1978 to 1983 and again in 1985.
 They also led the league in total yards in offense in each of those seasons.
 Under the tutelage of Coryell, Dan Fouts, wide receiver Charlie Joiner, and tight end Kellen Winslow blossomed on the field and would all be inducted into the Pro Football Hall of Fame.
-The Chargers earned four consecutive playoff appearances (1979 to 1982) during the Air Coryell era, including three AFC West division championships from 1979 to 1981).
+The Chargers earned four consecutive playoff appearances (1979–1982) during the Air Coryell era, including three AFC West division titles from 1979 to 1981.